lakigit/CryptoClustering/README.md

 Based on the analysis, it can be seen that the columns price_change_percentage_200d, price_change_percentage_1y, and price_change_percentage_24h contribute significantly to the first principal component with 59%, 57%, and 42%, respectively.
 Similarly, price_change_percentage_14d, price_change_percentage_30d, and price_change_percentage_60d make a high contribution to the second principal component with 54%, 56%, and 43%, respectively.
 Lastly, price_change_percentage_7d makes the biggest contribution of 79% to the third principal component.

 ## Find the Best Value for k using PCA Data
-   Use the Elbow method to find the optimal value for k and it gives the same value of 4 as the original data.
+   Use the elbow method to find the optimal value for k, which gives the same result of 4 as before.
    ![image](https://github.com/lakigit/CryptoClustering/assets/138610916/f28a332f-f362-43f1-af3f-5b48fefebdeb)

 ## Cluster Cryptocurrencies with K-means Using the PCA Data